How many PPIE books did Elder publish?

 271. The San Diego Garden Fair

-Yesterday’s San Francisco Chronicle ran an article about 19th-century tombstones turning up on Ocean Beach.
+On 8 June 2012, the San Francisco Chronicle ran an article about 19th-century tombstones turning up on Ocean Beach.
 Passers-by were puzzled, if not uneasy.
 “Why are there tombstones on the beach?” they asked.
-Perhaps they also stopped to say “Now that I think about it, why are there no cemeteries in San Francisco?”
+Perhaps they also stopped to wonder “Now that I think about it, why are there no cemeteries in San Francisco?”
 The answer is: there used to be, but not any more.
-Of San Francisco’s 27 historical cemeteries, only two (Mission Delores, and The Presidio) remain: the rest are now in Colma.
-The long, slow process began in 1900, when the City passed an ordinance forbidding new burials in San Francisco, and completed in the early 1940s, when the last graves at Laurel Hill Cemetery were transferred to Colma.
+Of San Francisco’s 27 historical cemeteries, only two (at Mission Dolores and the Presidio) survive: the rest were moved to Colma.
+The long, slow process began in 1900, when the City passed an ordinance forbidding new burials in San Francisco, and was completed in the early 1940s, when the last graves at Laurel Hill Cemetery were transferred to Colma.

 The reasons behind the move were many.
 Many people didn’t want to live next to a graveyard; others felt land values were lower near cemeteries.
-Developers wanted the land for residential and commercial use.
-Still others felt that cemeteries posed a health risk.
-Opposing the removals were religious groups—primarily the Catholic Church—and preservationists, who noted the long list of San Francisco pioneers buried there.
+Many in the 19th century still believed that “miasma,” polluting vapors emanating from decay, caused disease.
+Developers were happy to capitalize on those fears, as they wanted the land for residential and commercial use.
+Opposing the removals were religious groups—primarily the Catholic Church—and preservationists, who noted the lengthy list of San Francisco pioneers buried there.

 Although the city of San Francisco paid for moving the coffins, the families had to pay the cost of moving the headstones and monuments.
-Many if not most could not afford this, so the city took the stones and used them in very unromantic places: some as paving materials for gutters lining the walks of Buena Vista Park, others for Ocean Beach and the breakwater near the St. Francis Yacht Club.
+Many, if not most, could not afford this, so the city took the stones and used them in very unromantic places: some as paving materials for gutters lining the walks of Buena Vista Park, others for Ocean Beach and the breakwater near the St. Francis Yacht Club.
 Particularly saddening was the loss of the large crypts and Egyptian-style monuments, most of which were unceremoniously dumped into San Francisco Bay.
+(Your editor asks: San Francisco wouldn’t pay for moving funeral monuments to Colma, but they would pay to haul the monuments onto a ship and dump them into the Bay?)

 In 1937, Paul Elder published a pamphlet called Laurel Hill.
 It was part of the last gasp of resistance from those who opposed the move.
 The text begins with an unsigned article entitled “Laurel Hill: Esto Perpetua!
 Have Not Our Pioneers Their Rights?”